chazzka/clanekforest/clanek.md

   - [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

  We encourage you to try it and maybe create your own service based on our already implemented ones.

- The service used in this article, called Novelty, is making two main alteration concepts:
+ The service used in this article is making two main alteration concepts:

  1. When selecting a sample from the given data, to randomly selecting the sample of a given *batch size*, the evaluation of range was added.
  2. When the split point is calculated, random dimension is chosen, and the split point is taken from the evaluated range (and not the data itself).